NorskRegnesentral/skchange/docs/source/developer_guide/setup.rst

         git clone https://github.com/<username>/skchange.git
         cd skchange

-3. Set the ``upstream`` remote to the original repository to be able to sync your fork later:
+3. Set the ``upstream`` remote branch to the original repository to be able to sync your fork later:

     .. code-block:: bash